 Listen, baby is pretty gloriously low maintenance now, all cozied up inside you, but you do realize that eventually she’s going to be out in the world – and after she meets her parents, one of the first friendly faces she’ll see is that of her new pediatrician.
-Here are some tips for finding a ped who you like (and maybe even adore?) and who will, ideally, be a trusted resource for your family for years to come.
+Here are some tips for finding a pediatrican who you like (and maybe even the pediatrician of your dreams?) and who will, ideally, be a trusted resource for your family for years to come.

 When should you start looking?

 Why not start the process during your second trimester when you’re feeling like a million bucks?
 Upsides: you have energy, and there’s still enough time to fully change course in case you need to.